adajhu/Protein-pKa-prediction-by-tree-based-machine-learning/README.md

-# Protein pKa prediction by tree-based machine learning
+# Datasets in "Protein pKa prediction by tree-based machine learning"

 Here, we share the training/test datasets used in our paper entitled "Protein pKa prediction by tree-based machine learning" (https://chemrxiv.org/engage/chemrxiv/article-details/61ab7f78704d054ccb3ff895).